NintendoLink07/MythicIOGrabber/RecentChanges.md

 ### Fixed

+- [M+ Statistics] The keystone dropdown will not show keys of your last ~~lovers~~ party members

 - [M+ Statistics] The keystone dropdown will now be refreshed when you switch to the M+ Statistics.

 - [M+ Statistics] The keystone dropdown should now also reliably list all raid members' keystones.

-- [Mainframe] Should now almost be lag free when opening it the first time after logging in or a /reload.
+- [Mainframe] Even less lag when opening the main frame the first time after logging in or a /reload.